ds160/monero-node/README.md

 11. Enter your wallet password to unlock the wallet.

 Congratulations!
-You have successfully connected the Monero GUI Wallet to your running Monero full node.
+You have successfully connected the Monero GUI Wallet to your running Monero node.